thepoly/docs/Style Guide.md

 #### Troy
 When referring to the city, Troy is all that is necessary.
 When an adjectival form is needed, use Troy as well. *Troy residents believe that Rensselaer is good for the community.*

 Do not use Trojan or Troylet as an adjective or in reference to the residents of Troy.
-See *The Rensselaer Handbook* for a good brief description of the city.
+See *Rensselaer Handbook* for a good brief description of the city.
 See also [Downtown Troy](#downtown-troy).

 # U
 #### UAR
 See ***Union Annual Report***.

+#### Undergraduate President
+Use on first reference as seen above.
+Abbreivate as "UP" on subsequent references.

 #### URL
 Omit the subdomain *www.* from web addresses.
 Do not use *http://* or trailing slashes unless neccessary to access the site.

 #### Union activity fee
 Specified each year in the *Union Annual Report*.
 Only capitalize Union and use *Union activity fee* on first reference.
 Subsequent references may use *activity fee*.

 #### Union Administration Office
 Use *Union Admin Office* on all references.